logzio/logz-docs/_source/user-guide/infrastructure-monitoring/explore-in-kibana.md

 * If **Multi-value** or **Include All option** are toggled on, write the variable name as usual - for example `$node`.
 * If they are toggled off, write the variable name between double quotes - for example `“$node”`.

 Suppose you have a **Node** variable filtered on a specific node.
-If you wish to look for Kubernetes logs related to the specific node your dashboard is currently filtered on, your URL should look like this:
+If you wish to look for Kubernetes logs related to the specific node your dashboard is currently filtered on, your URL might look like this:

 `/#/explore-kibana-from-grafana?$__url_time_range&query=kubernetes AND $node`